ast0815/remu/docs/examples/02/README.rst

 .. image:: p-values.png

-Calculating these p-values might take a while.
-The confidence interval is the region of the parameter space with a p-value under the desired test significance.
+The confidence interval is the region of the parameter space with a p-value over the desired test significance.
 The maximum likelihood solution is shown as vertical line.
+Please note that this assumes that the full hypothesis with no fixed parameters is true, i.e. that some combination of model A and model B templates actually describes reality.